raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 ### NVMe BOOT_ORDER

-This boot behavior is controlled via the BOOT_ORDER in the EEPROM configuration: we have added a new BOOT_ORDER `6` for NVMe.
+This boot behaviour is controlled via the BOOT_ORDER in the EEPROM configuration: we have added a new BOOT_ORDER `6` for NVMe.
 See [Pi4 Bootloader Configuration](../bcm2711_bootloader_config.md).

 Below is an example of UART output when the bootloader detects the NVMe drive: